Anti-slavery And Human Trafficking Statement

 5 OUR SUPPLY CHAINS

 We do not have complicated supply chains with extensive sub-contracting.
 Our supply chains consist primarily of student recruitment agents, IT suppliers, transport providers (coach, ferry, rail and airline companies), schools and universities.
+We have undertaken a risk assessment of our suppliers and believe that the highest risk lies with our recruitment agents operating in certain jurisdictions and our cleaning and leisure suppliers.
+As such we have strengthened our processes around these two types of suppliers and are continuing to closely monitor the situation.

-Our student recruitment agents are subject to rigorous scrutiny in relation to student recruitment selection and we have KPI’s in place to ensure that students enrol on the courses they applied for and successfully complete their studies.
-Oxford International is a Tier 4 Sponsor with the UKVI and complies with all UK immigration requirements in order to ensure that only genuine students are recruited to study on our courses.
+OIEG is a student and worker sponsor with the UKVI and complies with all UK immigration requirements in order to ensure that only genuine students are recruited to study on our courses.

-Our other suppliers (IT, transport, cleaning etc) have been rigorously audited on appointment and are generally long-standing suppliers of the business with whom we have had a working relationship for many years.
+Our other suppliers (IT, transport, cleaning etc.) have been rigorously audited on appointment and are generally long-standing suppliers of the business with whom we have had a working relationship for many years.

 6 COMPLIANCE & DUE DILIGENCE